LeadHaste

 How AI Lead Scoring Works

-I outline the technical steps that turn raw interactions into prioritized leads: gathering and integrating CRM and external data, transforming signals into predictive features, training models that estimate conversion likelihood, and continuously refining scores with live feedback.
+The technical steps that turn raw interactions into prioritized leads: gathering and integrating data, transforming signals into features, training models, and keeping them accurate over time.

 Data Collection and Integration

-I start by pulling data from multiple sources: CRM records, website analytics, email engagement tools, and intent-data providers.
-I prioritize CRM integration so account history, opportunity stages, and past interactions remain primary inputs.
+Start by pulling data from multiple sources: CRM records, website analytics, email engagement tools, and intent-data providers.
+Prioritize CRM integration first — it contains the labeled outcomes (won/lost deals) that supervised models need to learn.

 Feature Engineering and Data Preparation